Hey. 你好. Qué pasa? Nzuri? Bon.

 When I started learning Swahili I wanted to be smarter.
 Because I didn’t have exams or teachers, I got to decide all my own material.
 I used my experience of studying Spanish and Chinese to help me strip the language down to the bare essentials, and create the most efficient language course, designed specifically for me.
 Not only did I learn faster and better, it was a lot more fun as well.
 Once I was able to converse about basic things, my vocabulary and understanding rocketed quickly just from everyday conversation.

-The plan below will introduce you to this approach; how to get to a basic conversational level in just 7 days.
+The plan below will introduce you to this approach; how to get to a basic conversational level in a new language in just 7 days.
 I’m going to go through the steps using two languages; first, Spanish, as it’s a language familiar to many.
 But I’m also going to do this demonstration in Italian.

 Why Italian?
 Because I’ve never learned a word of Italian in my life, I have no Italian friends and I’ve never even been to Italy.
-So this will be a perfect simulation of starting a language from absolute zero.
+By laying out the steps to learn Italian in 7 days, this will be a perfect simulation of starting a language from absolute zero.

 Note: This also that means some of my Italian below might (definitely) be wrong, so any Italians reading please chill.
 You can feel free to correct me in the comments too 🙂